erelsgl/fairpy/README.md

 # fairpy
 An open-source library of [fair division algorithms](references.md) in Python.
+To install:

+    sudo python3 setup.py install

 For each algorithm in file `x.py` there is a demo program `x_demo.py`.
 For example, try:

     python3 cut_and_choose_demo.py